willboka/willboka.github.io/_posts/2024-05-06-2024-04-12-finding-rce-in-access-points.md

 Endpoints' strings and their corresponding handler are in data section.
 Note that Ghidra did not automatically create function for most of them.

-Only the first handler is recongized by Ghidra as a function, others aren't:
+Only the first handler is recognized by Ghidra as a function, others aren't:

 ![A handler that is not identified as a function by Ghidra](listing_endpoint_handler.png) _A handler that is not identified as a function by Ghidra_